 Rasp Rock is the next named rapid, after a few class III's.
 The gradient steepens, the channel narrows and there are some holes to negotiate.
 Scout right or read and run.
 Wood catches on the center left rocks at the bottom.
-The standard line is to cut right behind the bottom right boulder.
-The giant hole that used to form here at high flows has not been seen much in recent years as the rocks have moved.
+The giant hole that used to form here at high flows has not been seen much in recent years as the riverbed has changed again.